 If your only goal is to become a professional concept artist then look through my guide on tablets for concept art.
 This will point you in the right direction if you’re okay to start digitally.

 But focus most of your efforts on practicing art rather than purchasing artsy things.
 With some printer paper, a few pencils, and the Proko figure course you’ll have enough to practice every day for months without the need to buy anything else.

 Once you learn to draw and paint well enough then you should consider how to get your work in front of people for critiques.
 Showcasing your work doesn’t guarantee a career in concept art, but it’s a necessary step along the way.

 You will need to create a portfolio of work at some point to showcase your skills.
 There is so much advice already online so I don’t want to go into much detail.
 Here are some alternate links to check out:

 You want your portfolio work to be unique and focused.

 If you’re attempting to be an environment artist then focus primarily on environment art.
 But also diversify your environment work to make each piece unique and show off your skillset.

 When first getting started this probably won’t make sense.
 Especially if you’ve never painted or designed a piece with the intention of being in a portfolio.

 Look through some of our inspiration galleries featuring art from hundreds of professional artists.
-These galleries will help you gauge quality and give you a barometer for checking when your work is up to par for a real portfolio.
+These galleries will help you gauge quality and give you a barometer for checking when your work is up to industry standard.